Subscribe To Print Edition About The Tribune Code Of Ethics Download App Advertise with us Classifieds

 Many are aware of ever-popular Cock brand (Murga Chaap) when shopping for crackers but do not know that the original brand is Sri Kaliswari Fireworks.
 Similarly, there are other popular brands selling like hotcakes such as Vadivel Fireworks, Standard Fireworks, Sonny Fireworks, PPK’S and Sri Krishan Fireworks and what not!

 A third-generation of firecrackers wholesaler and owner of Hindustan General Store (Fireworks Store), Ram Singla, shared, “Each year the firecracker order remains more or less the same around Rs 1 crore which comes all the way from Sivakasi in Tamil Nadu.
 While the business is looking good this year, but the profit or loss can only be predicted after Diwali.
-It’s has been rough couple of years in the past owing to ban on certain chemicals in firecrackers, followed by the onset of the Covid pandemic.
-The prices of firecrackers have gone up.
-There shortage in demand due to limited hour window of bursting firecrackers and other inevitable situations like floods in Himachal Pradesh.”
+It has been rough couple of years in the past owing to ban on certain chemicals in firecrackers, followed by the onset of the Covid pandemic.
+In 2023, the prices of firecrackers went up.
+There was shortage in demand due to limited hour window of bursting firecrackers and other inevitable situations like floods in Himachal Pradesh.”

 Singla’s family is a licensed firecracker wholesaler since 1960.
 He shared how until 1990, there were only five to six families involved in this annual business of firecrackers, but now their number has soared to 16 wholesalers.